marcelofabianov/identity-gateway/README.md

-# identity-gateway
+# Identity Gateway

-Identity Gateway: Go + Keycloak + Postgres + Kafka
+Microservice to manage user authentication and authorization using Keycloak, Postgres and Kafka.